 Have you conducted innovative research that you’d like presented to a broader audience?

-The OCEANS 2018 Charleston Call for Papers is open until April 18th, 2018, and is accepting abstracts for engaging and cutting-edge technical papers.
+The OCEANS 2018 Charleston Call for Papers has been extended to May 2nd, 2018, and is accepting abstracts for engaging and cutting-edge technical papers.
 Once the submission window closes, the top abstracts will be chosen and those authors will be invited to submit a full paper.
 The final technical papers will be featured in OCEANS’ prestigious technical program.